 As an honors student, Savannah says that one of her greatest memories of her college years was studying abroad at the University of Oxford where she took a 19th-century literature course.
 In addition to being her first experience abroad, she toured sites where some of her favorite authors penned their literary masterpieces.

-At home accompanied by her pets, Goober the cat and a dog named Sumo, Savannah continues her quest for knowledge by teaching herself Japanese and dreaming up her great sci-fi novel.
+At home accompanied by her pet, Goober the cat, Savannah continues her quest for knowledge by teaching herself Japanese and dreaming up her great sci-fi novel.
 She looks forward to sharing the passion she found at STAC with her own future students.

 “In the next five years, by the grace of all the gods that are and have ever been, I will hopefully be finishing up my Ph.D., defending my dissertation, and looking for work as a professor of religious studies and/or the humanities.”